moisesjpelaez/bridge-armory/README.md

 + [Game Publishing](https://developer.playgama.com/)

 ## License
-This project is licensed under the terms of the zlib/libpng License.
+This project is licensed under the terms of the zlib License.
 See the [LICENSE](LICENSE.md) file for details.

 The `playgama-brige.js` file is licensed under the terms of the GNU Lesser General Public License v3.0.
 See the [playgama-bridge_LICENSE](Data/playgama-bridge_LICENSE) file for details.